cam-uni-allotment/cam-uni-allotment.github.io/index.md

 <details>
   <summary> <b>‣ Clare Hall</b></summary>

-  See a video made for the University Wellness Week documenting the progress of the Clare Hall Allotment from its beginnings in 2020 <a href="https://www.youtube.com/watch?v=ZmPv5DF7_UE" class="class2">here</a>.
+  See a video made for the University Wellness Festival documenting the progress of the Clare Hall Allotment from its beginnings in 2020 <a href="https://www.youtube.com/watch?v=ZmPv5DF7_UE" class="class2">here</a>.
 Contact Sarah Gough (sag66) or Claire Coffey (cic31) to get involved in the Clare Hall Allotment!

 </details>